 How will the funds be used?

 The fund is used to support unique projects at UUCWC through grants to committees, groups or members for items outside of the annual budget which will enrich all our lives.
 Only under extraordinary circumstances may the funds be used to cover deficits in the operating or capital budgets.
-In the past years, funds have been distributed to support special Social Action projects, enhance Religious Education programming, improve technology and, most recently, the endowment provided a seven year loan for the installation of solar panels at the church.
-The funds were returned in under two years (in June of 2010.)
+In the past years, funds have been distributed to support special Social Action projects, enhance Children’s Faith Engagement programming, improve technology and the installation of solar panels at the church.

 Investing for the future